Krishna district: Geography

-Topography

-The main hill range of the district known as Kondapalli runs between Nandigama and Vijayawada with a length of about 24 km.
-The other smaller hill ranges are Jammalavoidurgam, Mogalrajapuram and Indrakiladri hills.
-Kolleru, is the large freshwater lake in India.
-It spans into two districts – Krishna and West Godavari.

 Flora and fauna

-The forest occupies only 9 percent of the total district area.
+The forest occupies only 9 percent of the total undivided district area.
 However, it contains Reserved Forest areas in Nandigama, Vijayawada, Tiruvuru, Nuzvid, Gannavaram, Machilipatnam and Divi Seema Talukas.
 A type of light wood known as ‘Ponuku’ (Gyrocapus Jacquini) is found in the Kondapalli hills.
 The wood is used for the manufacture of the well known Kondpalli toys.
 The most noticeable trees are pterocarpus, Terminalia, Anogeissus and Logustroeinai and Casuarina.

-Panthers, hyenas, jungle cats, foxes, bears and other carnivorous mammalian fauna are found here.
+Panthers, dholes, jungle cats, foxes, bears and other carnivorous mammalian fauna are found here.
 Deer, spotted deer sambar, blackbuck and other herbivorous animals are found in the inland forests.
 The district has a large number of Murrah buffaloes and cows.

 Climate

 The climatic conditions of the district consist of extremely hot summers and moderately hot winters and may be classified as tropical.
 The period starting from April to June is the hottest.
-The annual rainfall in the region is about 1028 mm and is contributed to by the Southwest monsoon.
-Three types of soils viz., Black Cotton (57.6 percent), Sand clay loams (22.3 percent) and Red loams (19.4 percent).
+The annual rainfall in the region is about 1047.68 mm and 66% of it is contributed to by the Southwest monsoon.

+Black Cotton (57.6 percent), Sand clay loams (22.3 percent), Red loams (19.4 percent), and sandy soils account for balance 0.7% in the district.